 If you have additional questions about these instructions please ask your nurse or therapist before being discharged.

-Lastly once you are home if you have more questions or problems please call Dr. Zabinski’s physician assistant Julie at 609-927-1991 Ext 243.
+Lastly once you are home if you have more questions or problems please call the office at 609-927-1991.

 COMMUNICATION AFTER SURGERY

-We are here to help if there are problems after surgery… please call Dr. Zabinski’s physician assistant Julie at 609-927-1991 ext.
-243 with questions or problems.
-Often you will have to leave a message as Julie may be in the OR or seeing patients so she may not answer your call immediately BUT she absolutely will call you back the same day of your call.
+We are here to help if there are problems after surgery… please call the office at 609-927-1991 with questions or problems.
+Often you will have to leave a message for your doctors physician assistant, they may be in the OR or seeing patients and not answer your call immediately BUT they absolutely will call you back the same day of your call.

-Also, if something is going on that is URGENT please call Dr. Zabinski’s office at 609-927-1991 and select the option to hit # 8 for a patient with a postoperative URGENT problem.
-You will be directed to one of Dr. Zabinski’s assistants who will help you address your problem.
+Also, if something is going on that is URGENT please call the office at 609-927-1991 and select the option to hit # 8 for a patient with a postoperative URGENT problem.
+You will be directed to a physician assistant who will help you address your problem.
 Again we kindly ask that you limit use of this prompt to TRULY URGENT matters.

 Please understand that urgent care centers and emergency rooms should be used only when ABSOLUTELY necessary.
 Obviously if a medical emergency such as significant shortness of breath, chest pain or change in mental status happens call 911 and/or get to the ER as soon as possible.
-If you do visit the emergency room please insist that the ER doctor speak DIRECTLY to Dr. Zabinski about your problem after it has been evaluated.
+If you do visit the emergency room please insist that the ER doctor speak DIRECTLY to your Shore Orthopaedic physician about your problem after it has been evaluated.
 The local emergency rooms all have a list with complete contact information for him.